 Swallowing Rehabilitation

 Bethesda Rehabilitation Programs offer comprehensive swallowing therapy services for inpatients and outpatients upon physician referral.
-Swallowing therapy begins with a clinical or instrumental examination, a procedure that allows observation of the swallowing process as patients take in different types and consistencies of food and drink.
+Outpatient swallowing therapy usually begins with an instrumental examination in radiology, called a videofluoroscopic swallowing study, a procedure that allows observation of the swallowing process as patients take in different consistencies of solids and liquids mixed with barium.

 If safe swallowing is possible, a regular or modified diet is selected.
-Treatment may include changes in food consistency, body or head position adjustments, bite size or feeding rate changes, swallowing maneuvers, therapeutic strategies or a combination of these practices.
+Recommendations may include changes in food consistency, body or head position adjustments, bite size or feeding rate changes, swallowing maneuvers, therapeutic strategies or a combination of these practices.
+If swallowing therapy intervention is warranted, a clinical swallow evaluation and subsequent therapy can be completed at both our Plaza and Health City locations.

 A swallowing evaluation team consists of a speech-language pathologist with specific dysphagia management experience and a radiologist for videofluoroscopic swallowing studies.
 Both the patient and referring physician are included in the process.